-Details Every part of Greek and Roman life was touched by the divine and the deity responsible for watching over the shepherds was the mountain and forest dwelling Pan.
-With the torso of a human, the legs of a goat and horns sprouting from his head, he is said to be the son of Hermes and a forest Nymph.
-Although there are various myths connected with his parentage that give differing versions of his lineage.
+The divine touched every part of Greek and Roman life, and the deity responsible for watching over the shepherds was the free-spirited mountain and forest-dwelling Pan.
+Predominantly worshipped between 800 BC and AD 400, Pan is distinctive for his human torso, goat legs and horns sprouting from his head.
+He is said to be the son of Hermes and a forest Nymph, Penelope.
+However, there are various myths connected with his parentage that give differing versions of his lineage.

-There are many tales told of Pan, and his strong association with music and dancing means he is often credited with inventing the panpipes.
+Many tales are told of Pan, and his strong association with music and dancing means he is often credited with inventing the panpipes.

 Approx. 430 mm tall, 180mm wide, 100 deep

 As with all my Museum Quality Replicas, we have made this pot, as the original would have been, entirely by hand from natural clay and using replicas of the types of tool that the ancient makers would have used.
 As each pot varies, you may not receive the same cup in the image, but you can be sure that your pot will be one of a kind due to the variations caused by the firing process.

 All items are sent using a second class postal service; if you wish to have an item sent first class, please contact me for a quote.
 Many Thanks